drinatj/automation-Mytrip/README.md

   - Type `mvn test` on Terminal

 > [!NOTE]
-> Since the is inconsistency of the website, please re-run again if the automation meet with the Assert
+> Since there is inconsistency in the website, please re-run again if the automation meet with the Assert